Sudo1999/Sudo1999/README.md

 ### Hi there 👋

+I started developing with C# and .NET technology (online project) and I also practice Java (Spring Boot) and Angular.

+My first project can be viewed at http://www.lignesdecode.net

 <!--
 **Sudo1999/Sudo1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.